m4xcrk/m4xcrk.github.io/README.md

 As an Offensive Security Engineer and a Technology Enthusiast at large, I spend a lot of time debugging, learning, playing CTFs, and writing my blog posts while working as a professional and trying to get better experience in red teaming, pivoting techniques, AV evasion and analyzing modern malware techniques.
 I also put my hands on, hardware stuff, including Arduino & Raspberry Pi.
 I am always looking for a fresh challenge. 💡

 <ul>
-<li>👨‍🎓 Graduated at University of Allahabad University of Allahabad.</li>
+<li>👨‍🎓 Graduated at University of Allahabad-BCA Specializing in Cyber Security.</li>
 <li>🇳🇵 From Nepal </li>
 </ul>